 And then there’s the greatest 35mm half-frame camera of all time.
 The half-frame camera that feels as solid as a Leica.
 The half-frame camera that works as beautifully as a mechanical watch and is as compact as a point and shoot.
 It’s the Olympus Pen F.

 I will hold myself back here.
 I won’t write ten more paragraphs on why the Olympus Pen F (or Pen FT) is one of the finest cameras I’ve ever held.
 I won’t tell you about how well-made it is, about the series of impossibly small lenses that mount to it, about the ingenious sideways mirror assembly and the even more genius rotating titanium foil shutter curtain, and I won’t mention the feeling of weightiness that I get when holding it (not from its actual weight, which is perfect, but from knowing that it was designed by one of the most important and influential camera designers in history).
 I won’t tell you any of that.
 Instead, I’ll tell you to click this link and read Josh’s (much more than a) review, and then head to eBay and buy your own Pen.
-You’ll love the camera, you’ll love the photos it makes, and you’ll spend half as much on film in 2022.
+You’ll love the camera, you’ll love the photos it makes, and you’ll spend half as much film.

 That’s all I’ve got.
 If you have any further advice for our readers on how to save money on film in these tough times, share them with us in the comments below.

 [Some of the links in this article will direct users to our affiliates at B&H Photo, Amazon, and eBay.
 By purchasing anything using these links, Casual Photophile may receive a small commission at no additional charge to you.
 This helps Casual Photophile produce the content we produce.
 Many thanks for your support.]